 Paratyphoid fever is similar to typhoid; but it tends to come on more quickly, have milder symptoms, and last for a shorter time.

-Early symptoms can be vague chills, sweating, headache, weakness, cough, loss of appetite, sore throat, dizziness, and muscle pains.
-These are frequently present before the onset of fever.
+Early symptoms can be vague chills, sweating, headache, weakness, cough, loss of appetite, sore throat, dizziness and muscle pains.
+These are frequently present before the onset of high temperature (fever).

 Symptoms of paratyphoid are of: